GoogleChrome/web.dev/src/site/content/en/reliable/codelab-reliability-offline-fallback/index.md

 </figure>

-You can improve this experience by returning an offline fallback response if the network isn't available for API calls.
+You can improve this experience by returning an offline fallback response if the network isn't available.
 This approach lets you to give your users some content to tell them what's happening.
 To do that, use the Workbox routing module's `setCatchHandler()` method to return the offline partial page `offline.partial.html` in response to article requests when the Wikimedia REST API